Urmia University: Westminster Medical College (1879–1915)

-Harry P. Packard (1874–1954) took over the full responsibilities of the hospital and college around 1906, until the closure in 1915.
-American doctors Laura McComb Muller and Wilder P. Ellis joined Packard, prior to the closure of the school.
+Harry P. Packard (1874–1954) took over the hospital and college in around 1906 until its closure in 1915.
+American doctors Laura McComb Muller and Wilder P. Ellis joined Packard prior to the closure of the school.
 In 1909, Emma T. Miller left the college and Urmia.

-In 1907, Samuel Clement built a New Westminster Hospital in the inner city of Urmia.
-The office of Joseph Plume Cochran and his medical college within the wooden building are preserved in the city campus of Urmia University.
+In 1907, Samuel Clement built the New Westminster Hospital in central Urmia.

 Later re-establishment and developments (1965–present)

-The formal foundation for current Urmia University was laid in 1965 when the Agricultural College of Rezaeiye was established.
-Shabani was appointed as the first consular of the newly established college.
-In 1969, Jafar Rassi was appointed as chancellor to continue the expansion of the University.
+The foundation of the current Urmia University was laid in 1965 when the Agricultural College of Rezaeiye was established.
 In 1970, the Iranian Ministry of Science assigned further development of the college to the university.
 An agreement was signed between the Iranian government and the Near East Foundation in the United States to establish a four-year program.
-Later, Dr. Rassi was appointed as the new consular of the college.
-Dr. Rassi, the longest-serving consular of Urmia University till date, established the Animal Science and Science Departments.
-Under his leadership, the college started a four-year program of bachelor's degree.
-He also established a partnership with European and American schools to establish an exchange of scholars.
-He planned the expansion in Nazlu Campus which is now the primary location for the University.
-With the new developments, the complex was renamed as the University of Rezaeye in 1977.
+Later, Dr. Rassi established an exchange program with European and American schools.
+The complex was renamed the University of Rezaeye in 1977.

-After the 1979 Iranian Revolution, the name of the university was changed to Urmia University.
+After the 1979 Iranian Revolution, the institution was renamed Urmia University.
 In 1980, the faculty of Medical Science was established.
 As part of the Iranian Ministry of Health, Urmia University of Medical Sciences detached itself from the main school in 1985.
-The Faculty of Humanitarian Science was established in 1989 and Faculty of Engineering was established in 1990.
+The Faculty of Humanitarian Science was established in 1989 and the Faculty of Engineering in 1990.

 Campuses

 The old building of the administrative department of Urmia University in city campus.

-Urmia University has six campuses, all of which are located in West Azarbaijan Provence.
-The main campus is located in Nazlu on the 11 km road from Urmia to Serow.
-Here is a list of all campuses:
+Urmia University has six campuses, all of which are located in West Azarbaijan Provence: